Minimum wage: Meta-analyses

-In 1995, Card and Krueger noted evidence of publication bias in time-series studies on minimum wages, which favored studies showing negative employment effects.
+In 1995, Card and Krueger noted evidence of publication bias in time-series studies of minimum wages, favoring studies showing negative employment effects.
 A 2005 study by T.D.
 Stanley confirmed this bias and suggested no clear link between the minimum wage and unemployment.
 A 2008 meta-analysis by Doucouliagos and Stanley supported Card and Krueger's findings, showing little to no negative association between minimum wages and employment after correcting for publication bias.

 Debate over consequences

 Protesters in New York City call for an increased minimum wage as part of the "Fight for $15" movement to require a US$15 per hour minimum wage, 2015.

 Minimum wage laws affect workers in most low-paid fields of employment and have usually been judged against the criterion of reducing poverty.
 Minimum wage laws receive less support from economists than from the general public.
 Despite decades of experience and economic research, debates about the costs and benefits of minimum wages continue today.

 Various groups have great ideological, political, financial, and emotional investments in issues surrounding minimum wage laws.
 For example, agencies that administer the laws have a vested interest in showing that "their" laws do not create unemployment, as do labor unions whose members' finances are protected by minimum wage laws.
 On the other side of the issue, low-wage employers such as restaurants finance the Employment Policies Institute, which has released numerous studies opposing the minimum wage.
 The presence of these powerful groups and factors means that the debate on the issue is not always based on dispassionate analysis.
-Additionally, it is extraordinarily difficult to separate the effects of minimum wage from all the other variables that affect employment.
+Additionally, it is extraordinarily difficult to separate the effects of the minimum wage from other variables that affect employment.

 Studies have found that minimum wages have the following positive effects: